Matthews China Dividend Fund

 Total return with an emphasis on providing current income.

-Under normal market conditions, the Matthews China Dividend Fund seeks to achieve its investment objective by investing at least 80% of its total assets, which include borrowings for investment purposes, in dividend-paying equity securities of companies located in China.
+Under normal market conditions, the Matthews China Dividend Fund seeks to achieve its investment objective by investing at least 80% of its net assets, which include borrowings for investment purposes, in dividend-paying equity securities of companies located in China.
 The Fund may also invest in convertible debt and equity securities.
 The Fund seeks to provide a level of current income that is higher than the yield generally available in Chinese equity markets over the long term.